What is a Special Dividend?

 3. Instilling confidence in long-term value generation

-Special dividends can be used by a company to show confidence in its long-term value generation and improve shareholder confidence.
-When shareholders receive extra cash in the form of a special dividend, they are more likely to stick with the company in the long term.
+Special dividends can be used by a company to show confidence in its long-term value generation and to improve shareholder confidence.
+When shareholders receive extra cash in the form of a special dividend, they are more likely to stick with the company for the long term.

 4. A hybrid dividend policy – Cyclical companies

 Cyclical companies may follow a normal dividend cycle and also declare a special dividend when the company is performing better than normal.
-It is better than increasing the dividend rate during economic booms or decreasing the rate during economic recessions, which may send mixed signals to investors.
+This is considered a better practice than increasing the dividend rate during economic booms and decreasing the rate during economic recessions, which may send mixed signals to investors.

-There are several disadvantages to consider when declaring a special dividend:
+There are possible disadvantages to consider when declaring a special dividend: